KaiGe1017/Alberta_Wildfire_Model/README.md

-# Alberta_Wildfire_Model
+# 🔥 Alberta Wildfire Prediction Model

-Because wildfires in Alberta are very serious every year, I obtain public data for analysis and build a model to predict the final severity of wildfires based on the month, geographical location, cause of the wildfire, and weather.
-We hope that this model can help relevant personnel invest resources in a timely manner.
+Wildfires in Alberta pose a serious threat every year.
+This project uses public wildfire data to **analyze patterns and predict the final severity of wildfires** based on:

-**Explaination for files:**

-##0.
-Background and case study file floder:
-   These files are the case studies from public resource.
-These help to understand the background and why we want to start do data analysis and modeling for this topic.

-##1.
-Datasets:
-   historic data.csv/xlsx - <font color="blue">Raw data from open data in public website - Alberta Government.
-Using the data from 2006-2023 in this project.</font>
-   Pdf file - <font color="blue">The data dictionary from this website.</font>
-   SQL file - <font color="blue">For doing next analysis, author did some cleansing by the SQL query, for importing to Power BI.</font>
-   Excel dictionary - <font color="blue">Written by the author, contains the cleaned fields and derived fields.
-At the same time, another table contains the list of fields used in the model.</font>
+- 📅 Month
+- 📍 Geographic location
+- 🔥 Cause of wildfire
+- 🌤️ Weather conditions

+We hope this model can help relevant authorities **allocate resources more effectively** and respond in a timely manner.

+---

+## 📁 File Structure & Explanation

+### 📘 0.
+Background & Case Study Folder
+Contains public case studies and documents to:
+- Understand the **context** of Alberta wildfires
+- Justify why **data analysis and modeling** is necessary

+---

+### 📊 1.
+Datasets

+- `historic_data.csv` / `historic_data.xlsx`
+  📌 **Raw data** from the Alberta Government’s open data portal
+  ⏳ Covers wildfire records from **2006–2023**

+- `wildfire_data_dictionary.pdf`
+  📌 Official **data dictionary** from the public dataset website

+- `Data_prepration_cleansing_SQLquery.sql`
+  📌 SQL scripts used for **data cleansing and import** to Power BI

+- `Wildfire_data_dictionary.xlsx`
+  📌 **Authored by this project**
+  📄 Includes:
+  - Cleaned and derived fields
+  - A list of features used for modeling

+---

+📌 _More details (EDA, modeling, performance reports) can be found in the corresponding notebooks and folders._

+🧠 *If you use this project, please remember to **cite the original repository**.
+Attribution matters!* ✅